-In general, a tax-option (S) corporation that has one or more nonresident shareholders is required to withhold income or franchise tax on the income allocable to the nonresident shareholders.
+A tax-option (S) corporation that has one or more nonresident shareholders is generally required to pay pass-through entity withholding tax on its distributable income which is allocable to the nonresident shareholders.
 However, withholding is not required on behalf of the following nonresident shareholders:

-- A shareholder that is exempt from Wisconsin income taxation.
-In this case, the tax-option (S) corporation may rely on a written statement from a shareholder explaining why the shareholder is exempt from Wisconsin tax. - The shareholder's share of income from the tax-option (S) corporation attributable to Wisconsin is less than \$1,000. - The shareholder completes Form PW-2, Wisconsin Nonresident Partner, Member, Shareholder, or Beneficiary Pass-Through Withholding Exemption Affidavit, and provides a copy of the exemption letter to the tax-option (S) corporation. - The shareholder provides a Continuous PW-2 Exemption Letter that it received from the department.
+A shareholder who is not otherwise subject to Wisconsin income or franchise tax (such as a 501(c)(3) organization with no unrelated business taxable income).
+In this case, the taxoption (S) corporation may rely on a written statement from a shareholder explaining why the shareholder is exempt from Wisconsin tax.

+- A shareholder whose share of income attributable to Wisconsin from the tax-option (S) corporation is less than \$2,000. - A shareholder who completes Form PW-2, Wisconsin Nonresident Partner, Member, Shareholder, or Beneficiary Pass-Through Withholding Exemption Affidavit, and provides a copy of the exemption letter received from the department to the tax-option (S) corporation.
+See Form PW-2 instructions for details. - A shareholder who provides an exemption letter to the tax-option (S) corporation.

 Tax-option (S) corporations are required to make quarterly estimated withholding tax payments.
-In addition to the quarterly estimated payments, a tax-option (S) corporation is still required to file PW-1, Wisconsin Nonresident Income or Franchise Tax Withholding on Pass-Through Entity Income, on an annual basis and pay any additional withholding tax due.
-Form PW-1 is due (with payment, if any) by the 15th day of the 3rd month following the close of the corporation's taxable year.
-See the Form PW-1 instructions for details of the filing procedures.
+In addition to the quarterly estimated payments, a tax-option (S) corporation is required to file Form PW-1, Wisconsin Nonresident Income or Franchise Tax Withholding on Pass-Through Entity Income, on an annual basis, and pay any additional withholding tax due.

+For more information about pass-through withholding, see the Form PW-1 instructions.